 As many Des Moines residents know, the Chicago Cubs won the World Series in 2016 after a painstaking 108-year dry spell.
 Among the 25 men who were on the World Series roster, 16 had played for the Iowa Cubs.

 If you take a peek at The Chicago Cub’s 40-Man roster, some of their top players have been playing in Des Moines with the Iowa Cubs.
 To find out if your favorite Cubs players are in Des Moines, you can take a look at the Transaction information on the Cub’s website.

 Learn the Tenured History of Lozier Heating and Cooling

 Just like the Iowa Cubs, Lozier Heating and Cooling has been a long-standing staple in the Des Moines Community.
 In fact, we were founded the same year (1906) the Des Moines team named themselves the Champions after their 1905 league victory.

 With over 100 years in the Des Moines community, Lozier Heating and Cooling has grown from our roots as a tin company to a premier heating and cooling contractor.
 We strive to give back to local organizations and be members of community groups.
 We have sponsored the Iowa Cubs for the past three years at Principal Park!
-If you’d like to learn more about Lozier, take a look at our About page or sign up for our newsletter!
+If you’d like to learn more about Lozier, take a look at our About page!

 Remember, we make you happy inside!